Huangzizhou/ShockProtection/README.md

 All 105 topologies used in the paper are in folder `inflator/data/patterns/2D/topologies/0105.obj`, one can provide a new `.obj` edge mesh to run the optimization on a custom cell topology.
 The edge mesh has to fit into the unit cube and be periodic in both directions.

-The above command creates a folder `result/0105_0.3_5000.0` and set up the JSON files needed to run PolyFEM.
+The above command creates a folder `result/0105_0.25_5000.0` and set up the JSON files needed to run PolyFEM.
+Once the optimization finishes successfully, one can further optimize the cell shape for wider flat region by

+    python optimize.py 5000 \
+    ../inflator/data/patterns/2D/topologies/0105.obj \
+    --no_tile --strain 0.3 --n_samples 5 \
+    --params ../result/0105_0.25_5000.0/sol.txt

+which adds one more sample strain, and uses the previous optimized shape parameters as a starting point.

 Documentation
 -------------